 Will the flu vaccine protect me from COVID-19?

 Getting your flu vaccine does not protect you from COVID-19 or increase your risk of getting COVID-19.
 Getting your flu vaccine will reduce the risk of becoming ill and being hospitalized from influenza.
-Getting a flu vaccine can prevent severe disease and save healthcare resources for the care of patients with COVID-19.
+Getting a flu vaccine can prevent severe disease.

 If I get sick, how will I know if it is flu or COVID-19?

 This winter, SARS-CoV-2 will likely continue to circulate along with seasonal flu and other respiratory viruses.
 It may be difficult to tell the cause of illness solely based on symptoms because people with influenza and COVID-19 may have very similar symptoms such as fever, body aches, cough, congestion, runny nose and sometimes vomiting and diarrhea.
 Flu and COVID-19 can be mild in some people or severe in others; both may result in pneumonia.
 Testing is the best way to distinguish who may be sickened by influenza, COVID-19, or other respiratory viral infections.
-Staff with symptoms should stay home, contact their personal healthcare provider, and complete the OMS Coronavirus Questionnaire (https://ors.od.nih.gov/oms-covid-screening) to be evaluated for their illness before returning to the workplace.
+Staff with symptoms should stay home and contact their personal healthcare provider.

 ↑ Return to the top of the page

-Is it possible to be have influenza and COVID-19 at the same time?
+Is it possible to test positive for flu and SARS-CoV2, the virus that causes COVID-19, at the same time?

 Yes.
 It is possible to be infected with more than one virus, including SARS-CoV-2, influenza or other respiratory viruses, at the same time.
 Bacterial pneumonia may complicate viral respiratory infections.
 By getting your flu vaccine, you will reduce the likelihood of severe outcomes of influenza infection.